Questions and answers on data protection

 Yes.
 Websites to which you transmit sensitive or personal data are secured against third-party access by secure socket layer (SSL) encryption technology.
 On the internet, however, it is generally impossible to guarantee the completeness, confidentiality and security of data, so AXA and AXA-ARAG reject all liability:

-- for malfunctions in the internet, imported data of any kind (infection by a virus, etc.), and in connection with links from and to other websites.
+- for malfunctions in the internet, imported data of any kind (also viruses), and in connection with links from and to other websites.

-What happens to my data in the event of an online notification of a legal case?
+What happens to my data in case of an online notification of a legal case?

-This data is forwarded to AXA-ARAG only.
-AXA-ARAG treats this data as confidential and does not forward it to any other companies in the AXA Group.
+These data are exclusively forwarded to AXA-ARAG.
+AXA-ARAG handles these data confidentially and does not pass them on to any other companies in the AXA Group.

 Does AXA store data about user behavior?